MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-ras.md

     - **Port**

-13. If necessary, change the values to match the requirements for your environment and click **OK**.
+13. If necessary, change the values to match the requirements for your environment and select **OK**.

     A NAS is a device that provides some level of access to a larger network.
 A NAS using a RADIUS infrastructure is also a RADIUS client, sending connection requests and accounting messages to a RADIUS server for authentication, authorization, and accounting.